ShadowLp174/ulvs-graphics/README.md

 The documentation can be found on the github pages [here](https://carroted.github.io/ulvs-graphics/docs).
 It is still in development and will be improved over time.

+# Compiling

+Although the main focus is on the graphics and interactivity, there is a basic js compiler ready.
+It is still in heavy developement.

+To compile a visual script, you have to open the dev tools, and run `JSON.stringify(engine.generateProgramSpec());`.
+Copy the resulting string and put it inside `test-spec.json`.
+As the compiler currently uses node, you'll have to have NodeJS installed.
+Run `node test-compiler.js` and the resulting JS code should pop up inside a file called `compiled.js`.

+*Note: The compiler is just a side project until the graphics are ready, meaning it might not work.
+An API and documentation for it are part of the final ULVS*

 ## TODOs

 *incomplete*